RockstarMontannaStudio/SA.-MOD-.Less-Intense-Timecyc/README.md

 ![Logo](https://cdn.discordapp.com/attachments/498670800123985949/531284068495654922/Less_Intense_Timecyc_Mod_SA_Banner.png)

 # English: [SA - MOD] Less Intense Timecyc
 This modification is for GTA San Andreas.
 Makes the sky less intense in brightness for eyes care.
 The modification has been tested in the version 1.0 of the game.
-24h TimeCycle (and Silent's ASI Loader) is needed to have Less Intense Timecyc working in your game.
+24h TimeCycle (and [Silent's ASI Loader - download here](https://www.gtagarage.com/mods/download.php?f=37262)) is needed to have Less Intense Timecyc working in your game.
 [Download here 24h TimeCycle](http://aap.papnet.eu/gta/24h/timecycle24.asi).

 Put timecycle24.asi in the principal folder of your game (or scripts folder if you have one).